Back to Blog

 • Commitment is real - You've already met.
 If they want to stay in touch, it means something.

-• Accountability starts now - You're in each other's network.
-Ghosting feels worse when you've looked someone in the eye.
+• Accountability starts now - Ghosting feels worse when you've looked someone in the eye.

 The Power of "I Want to Connect"

-When someone deliberately saves your profile after talking to you, it means: "This person mattered.
+When someone saves your profile, it means: "This person interests me.
 I want to know them better."

 That's not swiping.
 That's choosing.